geojupyter/jupyter-microgis/README.md

 A Jupyter Server extension which runs TiTiler.

-This extension is composed of a Python package named `jupyter_server_titiler` for the server extension and a NPM package named `jupyter-server-titiler` for the frontend extension.
+This extension is composed of a Python package named `jupyter_server_titiler` for the server extension and an NPM package named `jupyter-server-titiler` for the frontend extension.

 ## Requirements